docsifyjs/awesome-docsify/README.md

 - [Skuber](https://skuber.co/) - Scala client for the [Kubernetes API](https://kubernetes.io/).
 - [docbook](https://yangchunjian.com/) - A doc book record thoughts.
 - [Awesome Privacy](https://awesome-privacy.xyz) - A curated list of privacy-respecting software and services.
+- [古帝荒天](https://wudidehuangtiandi.github.io/mydoc/#/) - A blog that records some technical experience in life and work.

 ## Community Resources